Recording online collection visits for Statutory Performance Indicators in Local Authority museums and galleries

-Since the introduction of The Local Government Act 1992, Local Authority councils have been required by law to report on performance standards, in order to measure how well they are carrying out their activities.
+Since the introduction of The Local Government Act 1992, Local Authority councils have been required by law to report on performance indicators, to measure how well they are carrying out their activities.
 These statutory performance indicators are relevant to fully-funded Local Authority museums and galleries and those who are part-funded by a Local Authority.
 These indicators have developed over time in to a more condensed framework called The Local Government Benchmarking Framework.

 What is the Local Government Benchmarking Framework?